Automattic/jetpack/readme.txt

 * Grow traffic with SEO tools for Google, Bing, Twitter, Facebook, and WordPress.com.
 XML sitemap created automatically.
 * Advertise on your site to generate revenue.
 The Jetpack ad network automatically does the work for you to find high-quality ads that are placed on your site.
 * Manage Jetpack features from anywhere with the official WordPress mobile app, available for Apple iOS (iPhone or iPad) and Google Android.
-* Looking for a CRM?
-Check out the Jetpack CRM plugin which works alongside Jetpack to give you a simple and practical way to build relationships with your customers and leads.
+* Looking for Customer Relationship Management?
+Check out the [Jetpack CRM plugin](https://jetpackcrm.com) which works alongside Jetpack to give you a simple and practical way to build relationships with your customers and leads.

 = EASY DESIGN TOOLS =
 Quickly customize your site to make it stand out — no coding needed.